Thayet War Cemetery

 The Thayet War Cemetery is a war cemetery which serves as the resting places for captured Ottoman soldiers who died in Myanmar.
 It is located in the town of Thayet, situated in the Thayet District of the Magway Region.
 The cemetery also serves as a memorial for the deceased soldiers.

-During the First World War, approximately 12,000 Ottoman soldiers were captured by the British during the Mesopotamian and Sinai and Palestine campaigns as part of the Middle Eastern theatre of World War I. These prisoners of war were mostly transferred to prisoner-of-war camps in Myanmar, which was under British colonial rule at the time.
-Up to 1,000 Ottoman prisoners of war died while in captivity, primarily due to outbreaks of disease.
+During the First World War, approximately 12,000 Ottoman soldiers were captured by the British during the Mesopotamian and Sinai and Palestine campaigns as part of the Middle Eastern theatre of World War I. These prisoners of war were mostly transferred to POW camps in Myanmar, which was under British colonial rule at the time.
+Up to 1,000 Ottoman POWs died in captivity, primarily due to disease outbreaks.

-By 1917, the Thayet prisoner-of-war camp was the largest of its kind in Myanmar, housing 3,500 prisoners of war.
-According to a Red Cross report published in 1917, the prisoners reported that they were treated well in the camps but complained about being separated from their families, loss of their liberty and livelihoods and boredom.
+By 1917, the Thayet POW camp was the largest of its kind in Myanmar, housing 3,500 prisoners of war.
+According to a Red Cross report published in 1917, the prisoners reported that they were treated well in the camps but complained about being separated from their families, loss of their liberty, livelihoods and boredom.
 The Red Cross characterized the prisoners acceptance of their fate as "Oriental fatalism".